rileybringhurst/CSharp-Assessments/PayrollDataDemo/README.md

 # Payroll Data Demo
 For a coding assessment

-To test the code yourself, unpack Employees.zip and update the input filepath in the Constants section of the code
+To test the code yourself, unpack Employees.zip and update the filepaths in the Constants section of the code

 Prompt-